jrbtaylor/conditional-pixelcnn/docs/_index.md

 PixelCNNs and GANs are currently the two flavors of deep learning models for generating images.
 GANs are receiving a lot of attention recently, but in many ways I find their popularity unwarranted.

-It's unclear what objective GANs are actually trying to optimize and the minimum of the training objective (i.e. fooling the discriminator) would result in the generator recreating all the training images.
+It's unclear what objective GANs are actually trying to optimize as the minimum of the training objective (i.e. fooling the discriminator) would result in the generator recreating all the training images and/or generating adversarial examples that don't necessarily resemble natural images.
-This is reflected in the notorious difficulty of training GANs.
+This is reflected in the notorious difficulty of training GANs and the myriad hacks to regularize them.
-The idea of pitting two nets against each other to produce training signals is interesting and has produced many good papers (notably cycleGAN) but I remain unconvinced that they'll be useful for much beyond making flashy posts on social media.
+The idea of pitting two nets against each other to produce training signals is interesting and has produced many good papers (notably cycleGAN) but I remain unconvinced that they're useful for much beyond making flashy posts on social media.

 On the other hand, PixelCNNs have a nice probabilistic underpinning.
 This allows them to not only generate images by sampling the distribution (left-to-right, top-to-bottom, following their autoregressive definition),